NickJongens/PiEvilTwin/README.md

 # ComPineHarvester

-# A fake credential harvesting rogue captive portal for Raspberry Pi 3 / 3 B+
+# A fake credential harvesting rogue captive portal for Raspberry Pi 3 / 3 B+ using Kali Linux

 Installation after a fresh install of Kali Linux ARM 64-bit: